delta-io/delta-sharing/README.md

 Replace `KEY_PATH` with path of the JSON file that contains your service account key.

 ### Cloudflare R2
 We use an R2 implementation of the [S3 API](https://developers.cloudflare.com/r2/api/s3/api/) and `hadoop-aws` to read Cloudflare R2.
+Table paths in the server config file should use the `s3a://` scheme.
 You must [generate an API token](https://developers.cloudflare.com/r2/api/s3/tokens/) for usage with existing S3-compatible SDKs.
 These credentials can be specified in substitute of the S3 credentials in a Hadoop configuration file named `core-site.xml` within the server's `conf` directory.
 For R2 to work, you also need to directly specify the S3 endpoint and reduce `fs.s3a.paging.maximum` from Hadoop's default of 5000 to 1000 since R2 only supports `MaxKeys` <= 1000.
 ```xml
 <?xml version="1.0"?>
 <?xml-stylesheet type="text/xsl" href="configuration.xsl"?>